fizzed/rocker/docs/SYNTAX.md

 `@with` then Rocker would end up rendering `None!`.
 Null-safe with blocks are incredibly powerful to add prefixes and postfixes to data that may or may not exist.

+Note: Nullsafe with blocks are not allowed if the with block has multiple arguments.
+      Doing so will result in a compile error.

 ### Eval expression (@())